⚠️ CONTENT VERIFICATION STATUS: This draft is . All citations require validation.

 [BEGINNER]

-Donyi-Polo (literally "Sun-Moon") is the indigenous religion of the Tani peoples (Nyishi, Apatani, Adi, Galo, Tagin) of Arunachal Pradesh, India.
-With approximately 800,000 adherents, it is one of the most organized tribal religions in Northeast India, with its own institutional framework and a modern revival movement.
+Donyi-Polo (literally "Sun-Moon") is the indigenous religion of the Tani peoples — Nyishi, Apatani, Adi, Galo, Tagin, and related groups — of Arunachal Pradesh, India.
+It is one of the most organised tribal religions in Northeast India, with its own institutions and a modern revival movement (Elwin 1958, part II).

 Core beliefs:

-• Nature spirits: Spirits of rivers, mountains, forests, and animals
+- Nature spirits: spirits of rivers, mountains, forests, and animals, which must be treated with respect

-• Ancestral spirits: The dead watch over the living
+- Ancestral spirits: the dead continue to watch over the living

 Key principles:

-• Balance between sun and moon, male and female, light and dark
+- Balance between sun and moon, light and dark, male and female

-• Harmony with nature; the forest is sacred and must not be wantonly destroyed
+- Harmony with the forest; the natural world is sacred and not to be wantonly destroyed

-• The nyibu (priest) mediates between humans and spirits
+- The nyibu (ritual specialist) mediates between humans and the spirit world

 [INTERMEDIATE]